 JON-ADRIAN VELAZQUEZ [TAPE]: December 5th, 2014.
 4:34 AM.
 Dear Dan, It is with great regret that I must sit here at this lonely hour and inform you that justice has no place in my life, and that hope is just a cruel joke.
 I am not simply innocent.
 I am clearly innocent.
 Everyone knows this.
 I'm writing this letter suffocating in this tiny-ass cage.
 I want to scream so loud, but it won't make any sense because I'm not being heard.
 The craziest part of it all is that I may have to die before anyone really cares about what is actually happening.
 Do I have to jump off a prison tier with a noose around my neck to get people to realize that wrongful convictions are a slow death?
 Tell me, Dan, what is it going to take?

 DAN SLEPIAN [NARRATION]: Next time…

 DAN SLEPIAN [NARRATION]: Letters from Sing Sing was written and produced by Preeti Varathan, Rob Allen, and me.
 Our Associate Producer is Rachel Yang.
 Our Story Editor is Jennifer Goren.
 Original score by Christopher Scullion, Robert Reale, and 4 Elements Music.
 Sound Design by Cedric Wilson.
 Fact-checking by Joseph Frischmuth.
 Bryson Barnes is our Technical Director.
 Preeti Varathan is our Supervising Producer.
 Soraya Gage, Reid Cherlin, and Alexa Danner are our Executive Producers.
 Liz Cole runs NBC News Studios.
+Letters from Sing Sing is an NBC News Studios production.
 Special thanks to Sean Gallagher.